 Now that the component is securely in place, there's one last issue.
 The long thick leads will act as a heat sink as you try to solder the component.
 Since they need to be trimmed eventually, now is a great time to do that.
 Trim them just above the PCB making sure not to cut away the bend holding it in place.

 With the part in place and the leads trimmed, you're ready to solder using the appropriate solder technique explained in the linked video at the start of this guide.
 Note the soldered joint below.
 There is an appropriate amount of solder, not a huge ball.
 You want to use just enough solder to fill the thru-hole and form a small shiny fillet.

 Take your time installing and orienting the rest of your diodes.

 Time to grab a beer, brew a coffee, or put on your favorite record.
 This one will take a while.
 Take your time, misplacing a 270Ω for a 270KΩ resistor is not an easy mistake to sort out when your build doesn’t work right.
 It helps to test each resistor with your DMM Ohm (Ω) setting before soldering it in place.
 You'll rest easy later on.

-Measuring lower resistance it problematic because your meter leads themselves have resistance.
+Measuring lower resistance is problematic because your meter leads themselves have resistance.
 Resistors under 10Ω may measure a few ohms higher from added lead resistance.

 It should be noted that resistors are rarely defective out of the box.
-If you read the color codes, you'll only need the meter as double check.
+If you read the color codes, you'll only need the meter to double-check.
 Just be aware that at higher resistance your values may measure lower.
 It's your meter.

 Digikey.com has a great calculator tool to help you with color codes.
 Most of the resistors in the kit are 5 band blue metal film resistors.